 You can evaluate your results using two popular methods.
 The first is matching.
 Matching means connecting two of the categories to determine a course of action.
 For example, matching strengths to opportunities shows you where to be aggressive and take action.
-On the other hand, matching weaknesses to threats exposes those areas you should work on or situations to avoid, and lets you know where to be more defensive of your position.
+On the other hand, matching weaknesses to threats exposes areas you should work on or situations to avoid, letting you know where to be more defensive of your position.

-The second is to convert is to turn negatives into positives — in other words, converting your weaknesses into strengths, or threats into opportunities.
+The second is to convert is to turn negatives into positives – in other words, converting your weaknesses into strengths, or threats into opportunities.
 This can mean growing a skill set through education or finding a creative way to feature a weakness as a strength.
-For instance, if you are very outgoing, working in an introspective and isolated environment may not suit you very well.
+For instance, if you are very outgoing, an introspective and isolated work environment may not suit you very well.
 But if you can work toward a position, such as sales, in which you interact with many people, that weakness turns into a strength and could allow you to excel.

 Once your personal SWOT analysis is complete, it is crucial to follow through on the insights you uncovered.